Bell Expected To Find New FLRAA Fuselage Supplier After Boeing's Spirit Takeover

 FARNBOROUGH—Following the closure of Boeing’s acquisition of Spirit AeroSystems, Bell is expected to look elsewhere for aerostructures work on its Future Long Range Assault Aircraft for the U.S. Army.

-The move, a major shift in the supplier base for military rotorcraft, will either send Bell searching for another structures company to provide fuselages for the V-280—a program that will include at least 400-500 aircraft for the Army before international sales—or the Amarillo, Texas-based company would look at doing the work in-house.
+The move, a major shift in the supplier base for military rotorcraft, will either send Bell searching for another structures company to provide fuselages for the V-280—a program that will include at least 400-500 aircraft for the Army before international sales—or prompt the Amarillo, Texas-based company to look at doing the work in-house.

 Multiple industry sources say the change will happen once the acquisition closes, expected in mid-2025.
 Spirit is likely to lay out the impacts of the change to its workforce in the coming weeks.

-"Spirit has had a successful 10-year partnership with Bell on this program and we will continue to work with them to deliver on our joint commitments," Spirit spokesman Joe Buccino said.
+“Spirit has had a successful, 10-year partnership with Bell on this program and we will continue to work with them to deliver on our joint commitments,” Spirit spokesman Joe Buccino said.

 Bell told Aviation Week it is not able to comment on relationships with its suppliers.
 Boeing declined to comment.

 That history led Boeing to avoid a tiltrotor design approach when it pursued the FLRAA plan.
-Boeing teamed with Sikorsky for the compound rotor SB>1 Defiant.
+Boeing teamed with Sikorsky for the compound rotor SB-1 Defiant.
 With Bell beating the Sikorsky-Boeing team, Boeing had a chance to return to the FLRAA program through the Spirit acquisition.

 “I want to make certain that that work continues in Kansas, but I particularly want to make certain that we do not do anything in this acquisition that diminishes the capability of meeting our defense needs nationwide, or globally, by any kind of pause, any kind of disruption in the supply chain,” Moran says.